-What happens once my setting is registered?
+What happens once my setting is registered to deliver funded entitlements?

 SCC will issue you with a Department for Education unique reference number (DFE URN) in addition to your Ofsted URN.

 Once your application has been approved and you have secure access to the Early Education Portal, you will be able to claim the funding immediately.
 You will find all the forms you need to claim funding at www.surreycc.gov.uk/fundedearlyeducation